LaserFR/LaserFR/tests/readme_tests.md

      ```bash
      pip install deepface
      ```
+2. **Replace the realtime.py file**
+    Find the realtime.py file in the 'common' folder in the deepface, and replace it with our realtime.py file to support embedding saving and loading, and a more natural face recognition approach.

 2. **Prepare the Database**:
    - Place the face database in the directory specified by db_path.